'Little Women' and 20 other great films directed by American women

 Penny Marshall's "A League of Their Own" (1992)

 Marshall's high-spirited, crowd-pleasing comedy starred Geena Davis, Madonna and Rosie O'Donnell as players for the All-American Girls Professional Baseball League and Tom Hanks as their manager.
-"League," a generations-spanning family favorite, will be theatrically re-released later this year by Fathom Events and Turner Classic Movies.
+"League," a generations-spanning family favorite, will be theatrically re-released next year by Fathom Events and Turner Classic Movies.

 Allison Anders' "Gas Food Lodging" (1992)